Cookies on the Gambling Commission website

 • HM Revenue and Customs (HMRC)

-• Gambling Commission (the Commission).
+• Gambling Commission.

 Each of these bodies already has responsibility for supervising businesses in certain sectors of the economy for the purposes of preventing money laundering, and will be responsible for collecting the levy from them.